wuyepabdul/rails-blog-app/README.md

 ## Setup

 - Make sure you have Ruby IRB installed on your computer
-- Clone or download this repo on your machine - https://github.com/wuyepabdul/rails-blog-app
+- Clone or download this repo on your machine
-- Enter project directory - cd rails-blog-app
+- Enter project directory
 ## Install

 ```sh